FedeDP/Clightd/README.md

 ### If built with frame captures support:
 * *captureframes* -> takes a video sysname (eg: video0) and a number of frames to be captured (int, between 1 and 20).
 Returns average frames brightness, between 0.0 and 1.0 (double).

+## Arch AUR packages
+In [Arch](https://github.com/FedeDP/Clightd/tree/master/Arch) folder you can find a PKGBUILD.
+I will upload clightd to aur as soon as i feel it is ready to be used.

+## Deb packages
+Deb package for amd64 architecture is provided.
+You can find it inside [Debian](https://github.com/FedeDP/Clightd/tree/master/Debian) folder.
+Moreover, you can very easily build your own packages, if aforementioned package happens to be outdated.
+You only need to issue:

+    $ make deb

+A deb file will be created in [Debian](https://github.com/FedeDP/Clightd/tree/master/Debian) folder.
+Please note that while i am using Debian testing at my job, i am developing clightd from archlinux.
+Thus, you can encounter some packaging issues.
+Please, report back.

+## License
+This software is distributed with GPL license, see [COPYING](https://github.com/FedeDP/Clightd/blob/master/COPYING) file for more informations.